Healthcare Insights

 Selective serotonin reuptake inhibitors (SSRIs)

-SSRIs generally have less side effects than other types of antidepressants, which contributes to the number of people who take SSRIs.
+SSRIs generally have fewer side effects than other types of antidepressants, which contributes to the number of people who take SSRIs.
 The top two medications on the list above - sertraline and escitalopram – are examples of SSRI antidepressant medications.

 Serotonin and norepinephrine reuptake inhibitors (SNRIs)